markshannon/pep622-critique/README.md

         raise RequestError("we couldn't get the data")
 ```

-The final example is a simple switch statement, and shows that there may be some merit in such a proposal.
+The final example is a simple switch statement, and shows that there may be some merit in adding
+switch-statement-like functionality to Python.
-However PEP 626 prevents the use of simple symbolic constants so the statement *cannot* be written as
+However, PEP 626 prevents the use of simple symbolic constants, so the statement *cannot* be written as

 ```
 match response.status: